redis/redis/README.md

 dependencies tree is modified in any other way, make sure to use the following command in order to really clean everything and rebuild from scratch:

-    make distclean
+    % make distclean

-This will clean: jemalloc, lua, hiredis, linenoise.
+This will clean: jemalloc, lua, hiredis, linenoise and hdr_histogram.

 Also if you force certain build options like 32bit target, no C compiler optimizations (for debugging purposes), and other similar build time options,